TaceoLabs/co-snarks/book/src/generate-proof.md

       --config <CONFIG>              The path to MPC network configuration file --out <OUT>                    The output file where the final proof is written to.
 If not passed, this party will not write the proof to a file
       --public-input <PUBLIC_INPUT>  The output JSON file where the public inputs are written to.
 If not passed, this party will not write the public inputs to a file
-  -h, --help                         Print help
+      --shamir                       Optional: Translate witness from REP3 to Shamir and use Shamir during proof generation -h, --help                         Print help
 ```